No. 69 - Beaconsfield - St Stephen's Presbyterian Church (1908)

 I spotted this country hall at Rowella on my way back from photographing churches along the West Tamar.
-Country halls often mimic the features of churches but there were a few features of this building which are strong clues that it was indeed a former church.
-After a bit of research, it turns out that it was the old Presbyterian Church at Beaconsfield that had been transported to Rowella in 1927 to serve as a community hall.
-It also so happens that it has an interesting history.
+Country halls sometimes resemble early weatherboard churches but there were a few features of this building which suggested that it may have originally been a church.
+Research confirmed that the hall was Beaconsfield's second Presbyterian church which had been transported to Rowella in 1927.

-As the church was insured, it was not long before a new church was opened in September 1908.
-This was reported in the Examiner:
+As the church was insured, it was not long before a new church was built.
+In September 1908 the church's foundation stone was ceremonially laid.
+The Examiner reported:

 “A lovely day and a half-holiday combined drew a very large number to witness the placing of the foundation stone of the new Presbyterian Church at Beaconsfield.
 The place looked quite gay with strings of flags, whilst over [at] the tripod below the Commonwealth flag …the Moderator delivered an address on some of the teachings of the church.
 He referred to the great loss the people had sustained when the church was burned down, but he trusted that when the new building was opened it would prove a greater blessing to the people.
 The stone was ready to be lowered into position.
 A bottle was placed in the cavity, in which copies of the "Examiner" and "Telegraph" of the 16th …and a programme of the day's proceedings, a list of former ministers, the names of the elders and board of management, the date of the erection (1882) of the old church and the date… when [it] burned down, were placed….
 A very large contingent of visitors from Glengarry and Winkleigh where present….”

-As a footnote to the story, the hall recently survived an attempt to close and sell it by the west Tamar Council.
-However, the community fought back and hopefully it will survive for many years to come.
+As a footnote to the story, in 2018 the Rowella hall survived an attempt to close and sell the building by the West Tamar Council after community resistance.
 Link to story here

 Photograph: Duncan Grant 2018